RedHatInsights/javascript-clients/packages/host-inventory/README.md

 # Javascript client for Inventory API
-If you want to use [RedHatInsights/insights-host-inventory](https://github.com/RedHatInsights/insights-host-inventory) you shouldn't use get requests directly, but rather use this client to integrate with this service.
+If you want to use [RedHatInsights/insights-host-inventory](https://github.com/RedHatInsights/insights-host-inventory) you shouldn't use get requests directly, but rather use this client to integrate with inventory service.

 ## Install
 NPM